Dil (2003 film)

-The film is remade in Oriya as Premi No.1 (2004), in Kannada as Student, in Tamil as Kuththu (2004), in Indian Bengali as Challenge (2009), and in Bangladeshi Bengali as Bhalobasha Zindabad (2013).
+The film is remade in Tamil as Kuthu (2004), in Kannada as Student (2006), in Oriya as Premi No.1 (2009), in Indian Bengali as Challenge (2009), and in Bangladeshi Bengali as Bhalobasha Zindabad (2013).

 Plot

-Seenu (Nithiin) is a new admit at Maharaja College of Arts and Sciences.
-Nandini (Neha) goes to the same college.
-Seenu is from a middle-class family, while Nandini is the only daughter of Gowri Shankar (Prakash Raj), a land mafia don.
+Seenu is a new admit at Maharaja College of Arts and Sciences.
+Nandini goes to the same college.
+Seenu is from a middle-class family, while Nandini is the only daughter of Gowri Shankar, a land mafia don.
 Gowri's assistant suspects them to be lovers after he finds them dancing at the fresher's celebration at college.
 Seenu gets beaten up badly.
 Irritated by this, Seenu is challenged to win Nandini's love.
 After a few attempts, she falls in love with him.
 They elope and get married when Gowri tries to separate them.
 The story takes a few turns before it ends in a happy note.